 One of the earliest pioneers of on-demand streaming, the Swedish streamer has long enticed newcomers with a free, ad-based desktop platform, and as streaming has begun to take hold of the industry, many of those users have eventually become paid subscribers.
 Apart from kicking the annoying ads, paying up allows you some real advantages, including being able to choose songs on demand via mobile devices — an important feature for most users that the ad-based service doesn’t offer.

-In a streaming market that increasingly turns to exclusive releases from big-name artists to capture more users, Spotify employs its status as the industry leader to force the hands of artists and labels alike to release their music on the service.
+In a streaming market that sometimes turns to exclusive releases from top artists to capture more users, Spotify employs its status as the industry leader to force the hands of artists and labels alike to release their music on the service.
 For instance, Drake is a paid ambassador for Apple Music, but his mega-hit album Views didn’t stay an Apple Music exclusive for long — the album landed on Spotify within a few weeks of its debut.
-Radiohead — a band with no shortage of terse words about Spotify’s royalty payments — also eventually released their entire catalog on the service.
+Radiohead — a band with no shortage of terse words about Spotify’s royalty payments — also eventually released its entire catalog on the service.
 Even Taylor Swift eventually gave up her stand against Spotify, after years of Apple Music exclusivity.